For parents and carers

 Your child’s online safety is paramount to us.

 When children register, we ask them to give us an email address; this is never passed on to third parties.
-Its sole purpose is for us to enable children who have forgotten their password to access the site again.
+We use this email address to enable children who have forgotten their username and/or password to access the site again.
+For children who enter a competition, we will use it to let them know if they have won a prize.

 We encourage children to send us messages to tell us how they’re getting on with the Summer Reading Challenge.
 All messages sent to us go directly to our moderator, and nothing is displayed on the site that breaks the rules of our strict code of conduct.